simonmichael/hledger/hledger/hledger.m4.md

 2. A *reverse market price*:
    the inverse of a declared or inferred market price from B to A.

-3. A *a forward chain of market prices*: a synthetic price formed by combining the shortest chain of "forward" (only 1 above) market prices, leading from A to B.
+3. A *forward chain of market prices*: a synthetic price formed by combining the shortest chain of "forward" (only 1 above) market prices, leading from A to B.

-4. A *any chain of market prices*: a chain of any market prices, including both forward and reverse prices (1 and 2 above), leading from A to B.
+4. *Any chain of market prices*: a chain of any market prices, including both forward and reverse prices (1 and 2 above), leading from A to B.